lasercata/Dotfiles/config/rofi/README.md

 # Rofi
 [Rofi](https://github.com/davatorium/rofi) can be used as an application launcher.

+See the i3wm [configuration file](../i3wm/config) for example how to use it.

 ## Configuration location
 The configuration folder is located at `~/.config/rofi/`.